-Public Health England has issued further guidance, including exceptions to current stay-at-home advice.
+Public Health England has issued further guidance about attending funerals.

 There is an increased risk of transmission of coronavirus (COVID-19) where families and communities come together following the death of a loved one, from any cause.